weswalla/digital-garden/_notes/date-me.md

 We all know how limited dating profiles are at representing our personalities accurately.
 This page is my way of adding a 🤌 *pinch of personal spice* 🤌 to my otherwise bland dating profiles.

 Over time, I'll add some of my thoughts around dating and relationships.
-For now, feel free to checkout my [[befriend-me]] page ("is that the friendzone?") or explore some of my crazy thoughts elsewhere on this website ("is this guy okay?").
+For now, feel free to checkout my [[befriend me]] page ("is that the friendzone?") or explore some of my crazy thoughts elsewhere on this website ("is this guy okay?").

 I can also be found on instagram [@weswalla](https://www.instagram.com/weswalla/) or twitter [@wesleyfinck](https://twitter.com/wesleyfinck).